It’s an excellent day to discover the potential health benefits of dandelion.

 Dandelion is also very good at lowering blood pressure because it has a lot of potassium in it.

-9. May Have Anti-inflammatory Qualities (Best Health Benefit Of Dandelion For Me)
+9. Has Anti-inflammatory Qualities (My Favorite Potential Health Benefit Of Dandelion)

 Because of different compounds like polyphenols in dandelion, it is said that it is good for reducing inflammation.